itsdavide/behavioral-portfolio/README.md

 **exhaustive_search.py**: Maximizes the following function with respect to the variable eta using an exhausitive search in a partition of a subinterval of [[V0]+, +infinity):
 _f(eta, T, u, d, V0, r, p, epsilon_p, epsilon_m, alpha_p, alpha_m, lamb)_

-**golden_section_search.py**: Maximizes the following function with respect to the variable eta using the Golden-section serach algorithm:
+**golden_section_search.py**: Maximizes the following function with respect to the variable eta using the Golden-section search algorithm:
 _f(eta, T, u, d, V0, r, p, epsilon_p, epsilon_m, alpha_p, alpha_m, lamb)_

 **graph_f.py**: Plots the graph of the following function with respect to the variable eta: